Monotropastrum

 Monotropastrum is a small genus of myco-heterotrophic plants in the family Ericaceae.
-As currently circumscribed the group includes two species.
+As currently circumscribed the group includes three species.

 Distribution

 The genus is found locally throughout much of southern and eastern Asia (Bhutan, China, India, Indonesia, Japan, Korea, Laos, Myanmar, Nepal, Russia, Sikkim, Thailand, and Vietnam).

 Taxonomy

 Based on morphological and molecular analyses, Monotropastrum has been placed in the Ericaceae subfamily Monotropoideae, and the tribe Monotropeae.